john-rice/week-04-loops-for-the-empire/README.md

 * Storm Troopers have standing orders to call out to their fellow troopers every time they see a rebel
 * Plot armor allows characters to escape after being spotted.
 Storm Troopers have standing orders to call out to their fellow troopers every time a rebel escapes
 * Storm troopers have standing orders to shoot 4 times every time they see rebels, regardless of whether the rebels have escaped or not

+## Tips

+Use `mocha -w` to watch for changes for faster test iterations